LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Evaluation

 \textbf{Results.} The results on the degradation successful ratio ($\eta$) under different $\lambda$ values are shown in \figref{fig:validity}.
-We observe that for all experimental settings, \tool outperforms the baseline methods by a significant margin.
-For example, for H-NLP and $\lambda=5$, \tool achieves a degradation success ratio of 76\% and 98\% with token and character level perturbations, respectively; while all the compassion baseline methods' degradation success ratios are below 5\%.
-The results indicate that \tool effectively generates useful test samples to trigger NMT systems' efficiency degradation.
+We observe that for all experimental settings, \tool outperforms the baseline methods by a significant margin in both white-box and black-box settings.
+For example, for U-DL and $\lambda=5$, \tool achieves a degradation success ratio over 50\% with all type perturbations in both white-box and black-box scenarios; while all the comparison baseline methods' degradation success ratios are below 5\%.
+The results indicate that \tool effectively generates useful test samples to trigger LLMs' efficiency degradation.
 Another observation is that when $\lambda=0$, baselines may generate some test samples that require more computations than seed inputs ($\eta \ge 50$ for H-NLP).
 However, such extra computations are not significant enough to indicate efficiency degradation.
-As we studied in \secref{sec:preliminary}, the natural efficiency variance in the NMT task could be significant, and the degree of extra computations incurred under baseline methods are within the range of natural efficiency variance.
+As we studied in \secref{sec:preliminary}, the natural efficiency variance in the LLM task could be significant, and the degree of extra computations incurred under baseline methods is within the range of natural efficiency variance.
 As $\lambda$ grows, $\eta$ under baseline methods drop quickly.
-However, this observation does not hold for \tool, where the average degradation success ratio of \tool is still 68.9\% when $\lambda=3$.
+However, this observation does not hold for \tool, where the average degradation success ratio of \tool is still 72.32\% when $\lambda=3$.
 Recall that from the statistical prospective~\cite{statistic}, $99.73\%$ of the inputs will locate in the range of 3$\text{MSE}_{orig}$.
-Thus, these results clearly show that \tool successfully triggers NMT systems' efficiency degradation.
+Thus, these results clearly show that \tool successfully triggers LLMs' efficiency degradation.